yy502/inkscape-laserpecker/README.md

 ## Settings and Limitations

 * Laser head idle movement speed is hard-coded to 3000mm/min, as this is what's used in LaserPecker's official sample Gcode files.
-* Lowest laser speed is limited to 70mm/min as this is the lowest effective speed that LaserPecker allows. i.e. I tested speeds from 0.01 to 70 and they are all the same to LaserPecker.
+* Lowest laser speed is limited to 70mm/min, as this is the lowest effective speed that LaserPecker App allows. i.e. I tested speeds from 0.01 to 70mm/min and they all came out the same on the engraver end.
 * Laser power can be set from 1 (min) to 255 (max).
 (0=off, which makes the Gcode useless, so I disallowed it.)
 * Engraving area is limited to 100mm x 100mm in size.
-* This extension warns if the target graphics are larger than 100x100.
+* This extension warns if the target graphics are larger than 100mm x 100mm, and you should scale it down and try again.
-* The origin (0,0) is in the centre of the 100mm x 100mm engraving area. i.e. the absolute coordinates for this 100x100 area is from (-50,-50) to (50,50).
-Although LaserPecker L1 (not Pro) is capable of engraving a much larger area from (-100,-70) to (100,70), it is limited by the App and the machine to minimise distortion and ensure consistent engraving quality.
-See `engraving_over_200mm_x_140mm.mp4` and `engraving_over_200mm_x_140mm.jpg` in `misc` directory for a demo.
+* The origin (0,0) is in the centre of the 100mm x 100mm engraving area. i.e. the absolute coordinates range from (-50,-50) to (50,50).
+Although LaserPecker L1 (not Pro) is capable of engraving a much larger area, from (-100,-70) to (100,70) as I manually tested, it is limited to 100mm x 100mm by the App and the machine to minimise distortion and ensure consistent engraving quality.
+See [engraving_over_200mm_x_140mm.mp4](misc/engraving_over_200mm_x_140mm.mp4) and [engraving_over_200mm_x_140mm.jpg](misc/engraving_over_200mm_x_140mm.jpg) for a demo.
 * The position of target graphics on Inkscape canvas is irrelevant.
-This extension will automatically offset X,Y coordinates, so that the resulting absolute Gcode coordinates are centred to the origin (0,0).
+This extension will automatically offset X,Y coordinates, so that the resulting Gcode coordinates are centred to the origin (0,0).
-* Output Gcode file should end in .txt.
-The extension does not normally matter, as it's just a plain text file, but here .txt is what's recognised as Gcode files by LaserPecker App (in Android at least).
+* Output Gcode file should end in `.txt`.
+The extension does not normally matter, as it's just a plain text file, but here `.txt` is what's recognised as Gcode files by LaserPecker App.
 * Output Gcode file should not exceed 1MB in size.
+This is a hard limit by the engraver's memory.

 ## Image to Gcode